Making Online Written Feedback Appointments

 - Writers must upload a draft of a paper by 12 p.m.
 EST (noon) the day prior to the scheduled appointment.
 If a writer schedules an appointment after 12 p.m.
 EST the day prior to the appointment, they must upload the draft immediately.
 If there is not a draft of a paper uploaded by 12 p.m.
 EST the day prior to your appointment, the appointment will be canceled.
-We only accept documents and PDFs and not links, such as Google Docs.

 - Writers must submit their own writing using their own WCOnline account.